(previously known as: Teinocladia cuculloides)

 This Caterpillar is initially green with a dark brown dorsal line.
 In later instars, the dorsal line breaks into a series of dark patches, one on each segment.

-In the last instars, the dorsal line only extends along the thorax, and a becomes a series of brown spots on the abdomenal segments, The spiracles are white with red outlines.
-It feeds on the foliage of plants in MYRTACEAE such as
+In the last instars: the caterpillar can become yellow or reddish, especially the head and tail.
+The dorsal line only extends along the thorax, and a becomes a series of brown spots on the abdomenal segments, The spiracles are white with red outlines.

 The adult moth of this species has pale grey patterned forewings with dark veins.
 The hindwings are plain white.
 The wingspan of the males is about 5 cms.
 The wingspan of the females is about 6 cms.